From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Other Implementation Details

 \section{Other Implementation Details}

-We conduct experiments using a $\sim$1B-parameter T2V model on 32 GPUs, with face-centered videos at $512\times512$ resolution and 25\,fps.
-For the \emph{generator}, we conduct extended training for $\sim$15k steps on 600 hours of internet audio-video data, sampling 25 frames with lr=1e-5 and batch size 256, which takes $\sim$1 day.
-Using the trained \emph{generator}, we then synthesize the contextual video pairs, a one-time data preparation step that takes $\sim$2 days.
+We conduct experiments using a $\sim$1B-parameter T2V model on 32 A100 GPUs, with face-centered videos at $512\times512$ resolution and 25\,fps.
+For the data generator, we conduct training for $\sim$15k steps on 600 hours of internet audio-video data, sampling 25 frames with lr=1e-5 and batch size 256, which takes $\sim$1 day.
+Using the trained data generator, we then synthesize the contextual video pairs, a one-time data preparation step that takes $\sim$2 days.
 After inference and curation, we obtain $400$ hours of video pairs, totaling 800 hours.
-For the \emph{editor}, we begin with full-parameter training for $\sim$4k steps on 77-frame samples with lr=1e-5, batch size 256, and timestep shift $\alpha=5.0$, followed by LoRA expert training for $\sim$1k steps each with lr=5e-6 and batch size 64; the entire training process for the \emph{editor} takes $\sim$0.5 days.
+For the mask-free video dubber, we begin with full-parameter training for $\sim$4k steps on 77-frame samples with lr=1e-5, batch size 256, and timestep shift $\alpha=5.0$, followed by LoRA expert training for $\sim$1k steps each with lr=5e-6 and batch size 64; the entire training process for the video dubber takes $\sim$0.5 days.
 To reduce computational cost, we decode 4 tokens into 13-frame segments for pixel-level loss computation.
 Timestep shifts are set to $\alpha=1.5$ for the lip expert and $\alpha=0.2$ for the texture expert.
 Loss weights are set as $w=w_{\text{lip}}=0.3$ for masks, and 0.05 for SyncNet, CLIP, and ArcFace loss.